 In the fall of 2006 Dr. Hooper began his Ph.D. in Psychology at Swansea University under the stewardship of Dr. Louise McHugh.
 During the three year period he conducted a number of experiments investigating the use of thought suppression as a technique to manage unwanted thoughts.
 Upon receiving his Ph.D. in May 2010, Dr. Hooper accepted a Research Associate post at the University of Kent where he investigated mindfulness.
 Following this year-long period he moved to Northern Cyprus to take an Assistant Professor position at Middle East Technical University.
 In 2013 Dr. Hooper returned to the UK to take brief lecturing positions at the University of South Wales and the University of Warwick before accepting a permanent role at UWE.
 In each of these institutions Dr. Hooper has specialized in teaching Clinical Psychology, Applied Behaviour Analysis and The Art of Persuasion.

-Dr. Hooper has authored 13 empirical articles and 3 book chapters, and he has presented his research at conferences and universities over 40 times in 8 countries.
-He also sits on the board of directors for the Association for Contextual Behavioral Science (ACBS), which is the 8000-member organization that oversees a lot of ACT / RFT related work.
-Recently Dr. Hooper completed his first radio interview with BBC Radio Bristol and his book (“The Research Journey of ACT”) was released in August of 2015.
+Dr. Hooper has authored 16 empirical articles and 3 book chapters, and he has presented his research at conferences and universities over 40 times in 8 countries.
+Between 2015 and 2017 he sat on the board of directors for the Association for Contextual Behavioral Science (ACBS), which is the 8000-member organization that oversees a lot of ACT / RFT related work, and is the Program Chair for the 2019 ACBS Conference in Dublin.
+Dr. Hooper has taken part in various media engagements, his book (“The Research Journey of ACT”) was released in August of 2015 and he recently co-created ‘The 2018 Diary for Valued Action‘.